 - 1. Bureau members will be aware that under Rule 5.6.1(c) the Bureau has a duty to ensure that there is a period of time available for Members' Business at each meeting of the Parliament. - 2.
 This paper is circulated with the Bureau papers each week and provides Bureau members with an updated list of motions lodged each week for Members Business debate.
 The paper will also provide Bureau members with a record of Members Business debates throughout the session, and the number and frequency of such debates that each party has had. - 3.
-Bureau members may wish to note for information that the rota for Members' Business until the end of 2022, updated in light of the suspension of business following the death of Her Majesty The Queen, is as follows-
+Bureau members may wish to note for information that the rota for Members' Business until the end of 2022 is as follows-

 Week beginning Tuesday Wednesday Thursday

-19 September SNP CON SNP

 26 September SNP CON LAB

-3 October SNP SNP GRN
+3 October SNP LAB GRN

 Octobe er Recess

-24 October LD LAB SNP
+24 October LD SNP SNP

 31 October SNP SNP CON

 7 November CON SNP SNP

 14 November CON SNP LAB

 21 November SNP CON SNP

 28 November SNP GRN CON

 5 December LAB SNP SNP

 12 December CON SNP LAB

 19 December SNP CON SNP